-PBDEs are potentially toxic flame retardant chemicals that were commonly used in mattresses and upholstered furniture.
-This substance can be absorbed by the human body and its built-up can have a negative impact on the brain, liver, thyroid gland, and blood system.
+PBDEs are potentially toxic flame-retardant chemicals that were commonly used in mattresses and upholstered furniture.
+This substance can be absorbed by the human body and its build-up can have a negative impact on the brain, liver, thyroid gland, and blood system.

 Because PBDEs were banned in the United States in 2005, new mattresses should be manufactured without them.
 However, it’s best not to buy second-hand or old mattresses made before 2005 as they may still contain toxic PBDEs.

 If you want to guarantee that your mattress is free of PBDEs, consider purchasing a new mattress made in the United States.